Joe Baum: Early life and career

 Joseph Harold Baum was born to Leo and Anna Baum in Saratoga Springs, New York, where his parents ran the Gross & Baum hotel.
 He graduated from high school in Lakewood Township, New Jersey in 1938 and went on to earn a degree from Cornell University in hotel management in 1943.
 After college, he served in the United States Navy aboard a destroyer-minelayer in the South Pacific.

 In 1946, he went to work for Harris, Kerr, Foster & Company in Manhattan and took over the management of one of its hotels, the Monte Carlo, in 1947.
 In 1949, he was hired by the Schine hotel chain in Florida.
-Several years later, he was hired by Rikers Restaurant Associates (later shortened to Restaurant Associates) to open and manage a restaurant at Newark Airport called the Newarker, which became famous for its elegant dining, grandiose portions, and over-the-top flambée.
+Several years later, he was hired by Jerome Brody, president of Rikers Restaurant Associates (later shortened to Restaurant Associates) to open and manage a restaurant at Newark Airport called the Newarker.
+After suffering initial losses, it became a destination restaurant, famous for its elegant dining, grandiose portions, and over-the-top flambée.

 Restaurant Associates

-After Baum's success at the Newarker, he took over the specialty restaurant division of Restaurant Associates in 1955, attracting talented individuals such as Stuart Levin, George Lang, Alan Lewis, Tom Margittai, and Paul Kovi to run the company's themed restaurants.
+After Baum's success at the Newarker, Brody put him in charge of the specialty restaurant division of Restaurant Associates in 1955.
+Over the decade, Baum and Brody either bought and upgraded or created totally new, themed restaurants notable for their high concept decor and attention to detail, qualities that Baum restaurants became famous for, attracting talented individuals such as Stuart Levin, George Lang, Alan Lewis, Tom Margittai, and Paul Kovi to run them.
 Baum spared no expense, hiring top architects, designers, and consultants such as James Beard and Julia Child.
 He went on to become president of the company.
-The portfolio of restaurants grew to over 130 by 1965 and included La Fonda Del Sol, Zum Zum, the Hawaiian Room, Quo Vadis, the Trattoria, the Brasserie, the Forum of the Twelve Caesars, Tavern on the Green, and The Four Seasons Restaurant.
+The portfolio of restaurants grew to over 130 by 1965 and included a range of "mass and class" establishments, including La Fonda Del Sol, Zum Zum, the Hawaiian Room, Quo Vadis, the Trattoria, the Brasserie, the Forum of the Twelve Caesars, Tavern on the Green, and The Four Seasons Restaurant.